Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Related Work

 \section{Related Work}

-Given the challenges faced by learners to learn \textsc{sql}~\cite{MAF21}, there has been increasing research efforts to build tools and techniques to facilitate comprehension of complex \textsc{sql} statements~\cite{KV+12,HM+22,MRY19,MF21,LZ+20,DG11}.
-There are also efforts to visualize query plans (\eg~\cite{SDB15}).
-However, scant attention has been paid to explore technologies that can enable learning of relational query processing~\cite{towards_weiguo_2021,neuron_liu_2018,picasso_jayant_2010}. \textsc{neuron}~\cite{neuron_liu_2018} generates natural language descriptions of \textsc{qep}s using a rule-based technique and a question answering system to seek answers w.r.t. a \textsc{qep}.
-Using deep learning methods, \textsc{lantern}~\cite{towards_weiguo_2021} enhances \textsc{neuron} to generate diversified natural language description of a \textsc{qep}.
-Picasso~\cite{picasso_jayant_2010} depicts various visual diagrams of different \textsc{qep}s and their costs over the entire selectivity space. \textsc{arena} complements these efforts by facilitating exploration of informative alternative query plans to supplement database education.

-Our work is related to the diversified top-k query, which aims to compute top-k results that are most relevant to a user query by taking diversity into consideration.
-This problem has been extensively studied in a wide variety of spectrum, such as, diversified keyword search in databases~\cite{broad_zhao_2011}, documents~\cite{efficient_2011_albert} and graphs~\cite{keyword_2008_konstantin}, diversified top-k pattern matchings~\cite{diversified_wenfei_2013}, cliques~\cite{diversified_long_2015} and structures~\cite{top_xin_2013} in a graph, and so on~\cite{sap_rui_2017,top_bin_2018}.
-In addition, \cite{search_drosou_2010} provides a comprehensive survey of different query result diversification approaches, \cite{on_ting_2013} analyzed the complexity of query result diversification, and \cite{axiomatic_go_2009} used the axiomatic approach to analyze diversification systems.
-However, these techniques cannot be directly adopted here as they do not focus on informativeness of query plans in an \textsc{rdbms}.
+Our work is closely related to the problem of diversified top-\(k\) query processing, which seeks to compute the \(k\) most relevant results for a user query while explicitly incorporating diversity into the ranking objective.
+This problem has been extensively investigated across a broad range of settings, including diversified keyword search in databases~\cite{broad_zhao_2011}, textual document collections~\cite{efficient_2011_albert}, and graphs~\cite{keyword_2008_konstantin}; diversified top-\(k\) pattern matching~\cite{diversified_wenfei_2013}; diversified clique enumeration~\cite{diversified_long_2015}; and diversified structural search in graphs~\cite{top_xin_2013}, among others~\cite{sap_rui_2017,top_bin_2018}.
+Furthermore, \cite{search_drosou_2010} provided a comprehensive survey of methodologies for diversifying query results, Ting and Jin~\cite{on_ting_2013} study the computational complexity of diversification problems, and Gollapudi and Sharma~\cite{axiomatic_go_2009} employ an axiomatic framework to analyze diversification systems.
+Nevertheless, these techniques are not directly applicable to our setting, as they do not address the informativeness of query execution plans within a relational database management system (\textsc{rdbms}).

-\eat{\textbf{Query optimization} is a core database research topic with a huge body of related work, that cannot be fully represented in this section.
-Therefore, we only introduce some useful reviews. ~\cite{overview_chaud_1998} reviews the traditional work with non-learning methods on query optimizer.
-This is an earlier work, which is helpful to understand the basic concepts of query optimization, but it lacks newer work. ~\cite{database_zhou_2020} investigate how AI is introduced in the different parts of RDBMS, such as monitoring, tuning, and optimizer.
-But it only contains the latest work related to AI. ~\cite{survey_lan_2021} summarize the learning-based and non-learning methods at the same time and present possible future directions.
-While this work mainly concerned the three key components in the optimizer: carnality estimation, cost model and plan enumeration.
-It's better to read all of them to have a more comprehensive understanding of query optimization.}